LLMSynthor: Macro-Aligned Micro-Records Synthesis with Large Language Models: Prompts

-\paragraph{LLM Proposal Sampling} ~ In our implementation, each proposal specifies a well-defined distribution for every variable.
-For discrete variables, the proposal directly assigns a single valid category value.
-For continuous variables, the proposal gives an explicit value range (for example, [3.0, 5.1]), from which values can be sampled uniformly or with another simple scheme (e.g., using numpy in Python).
-The num field in each proposal specifies how many samples to generate from that proposal, enabling the LLM to allocate sample counts across proposals based on the frequencies and guidance provided.
-This mechanism lets the LLM actively plan for diversity and statistical alignment among the generated samples by balancing the number and distribution of proposals.
-Importantly, to encourage transparent and high-quality reasoning, we employ chain-of-thought~\cite{wei2022chain} prompting: the LLM is instructed to explicitly explain the rationale behind each proposal, referencing frequency statistics and the provided guidance step by step.
-This makes the proposal process more interpretable and reliably aligned with the specified constraints.
+In our implementation, each proposal defines a distribution for every variable.
+For discrete variables, it assigns a valid category, for continuous variables, it specifies a value range, such as [3.0, 5.1], from which values are sampled uniformly or by another simple scheme.
+The \texttt{num} field specifies how many records to generate from each proposal, allowing the LLM to allocate record counts according to the provided frequencies and guidance.
+In this way, the LLM can plan both diversity and statistical alignment by balancing the number and distribution of proposals.
+To make this process interpretable, we use chain-of-thought~\cite{wei2022chain} prompting, asking the LLM to explain the rationale for each proposal with reference to the given statistics and constraints.

-Importantly, this proposal format is just one practical instantiation of LLM Proposal Sampling.
-The framework is highly extensible.
-A proposal’s ``distribution'' could be defined not just as value ranges or categories, but as executable code, tool calls, or pointers to external generators (such as diffusion models with ControlNet for images, or other LLM-based agents for specialized content).
-This flexibility allows LLM Proposal Sampling to serve as a universal, high-level distributional controller, guiding external generators or hybrid pipelines toward statistically faithful and scenario-aligned synthetic data, regardless of data type or target domain.
+This proposal format is one practical instantiation of LLM Proposal Sampling, but the framework is extensible.
+A proposal distribution can also be defined as executable code, tool calls, or pointers to external generators, such as ControlNet-based diffusion models for images or specialized LLM agents for domain-specific content.
+Thus, LLM Proposal Sampling can act as a high-level distributional controller that guides external generators or hybrid pipelines toward statistically faithful and scenario-aligned synthetic data across data types and domains.